Probate timeline may vary from case to case and timelines will vary from county to county.

-Always consult with probate lawyers to get legal advice or legal guidance on the legal topics of probate and trust administration.
+Always consult with a probate attorney to get legal advice or guidance on the probate process and timeline.

-The following outlines the steps involved in the probate process timeline.
+The following outlines the steps involved in the probate process.
 No two probate cases are the same.
-Each probate case is as unique as an individual’s fingerprint.
-There is no such thing as a typical probate.
+Every probate case is as unique as an individual’s fingerprint.
+There is no such thing as typical probate.

 The probate timeline will vary depending on many factors.

-Executor’s duties vary depending upon the size of the decedent’s estate.
+Executor’s duties vary depending upon many factors as well, including the size of the decedent’s estate.

 |Orders for Probate & Letters Testamentary or Letters of Administration get

 issued by the Court.
-Bond issued, if ordered
+A bond gets issued if ordered